Arizona Divorce Forms

 Arizona Divorce Forms | Affidavit of Financial Information

 Affidavit of Financial Information: an Arizona divorce form whereon the parties list the details of their income and debts.
 This is an important document, so we want to provide you some information on the information you need available to complete this document.

 Page One: This page includes Sections 1 through 4 requesting the most basic information from employment info to age to education to tax information.

 Page Two: This page will include Sections 5 through 11.
 Many refer to page 2 as the most important page of the Affidavit of Financial Information.
 These sections are intended to show all forms of income that could be relevant to the case.
 This section requires supplemental documentation in the form of pay stubs and federal tax returns.
-These documents will be your proof for the information you provide throughout the form.
+These documents will be your proof of the information you provide throughout the form.
 For self-employed individuals, specific documentation is requested.
 Sections 10 and 11 will provide you with the opportunity to outline your assets and debts to generate an overall summary of net value.

 Page Three: This page will include Sections 12 through 15 requesting information about your expenses.
 Section 12 asks about additional members of the household and their potential contribution to household expenses.
 Section 13 is the line item expenses.
 Section 14 will be a listing of debts and installment payments that were not already listed in Section 13.